tnichols217/notes/APArt/Sustained Investigation.md

 - research the ickiness of natural items like moss for 1-2
 - experiment with recreation of intimidation, belittlement, and claustophobia in 4-5

-My SI displays the development of my opinions and feelings on instruments by contrasting the differences between my view and impression on instruments as a kid [1-7] - being intimidated [1-2], disgusted [3], belittled [4-5], and disoriented [6-7] to now looking back and instead feeling
+My SI displays the development of my opinions and feelings on instruments by contrasting the differences between my view and impression on instruments as a kid [1-7] - being intimidated [1-2], disgusted [3], belittled [4-5], and disoriented [6-7] to now looking back and instead feeling peaceful [8-9], nostalgic [10-11], enjoyment [12-13], and playful [14-15].
+I researched today's children's perspectives on instruments